CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 #### GPU: Work-Efficient GPU Scan

-A work efficient GPU scan uses only one array and can do the operation in place.
-This array is treated as a balanced binary tree which can retain some of the original values to help us recover the entire scan array.
+A work efficient exclusive GPU scan uses only one array and can do the operation in place.
+This array is treated as a balanced binary tree, where the left child always retains its original value from the read array.
+This will allow us to retain some of the original values to help us recover the entire scan array after we do a down sweep.

 1. Up Sweep
+For each consecutive pair of integers, add them and store the sum in the right-side partner's slot, overwriting it.
+Do this until you only have two partners to add with one resulting sum, which will be written to the last array slot.
+Now your array should have alternating "original" and "new" values.

-2. Down Sweep
+3. Down Sweep
+Set the last integer in the array to 0.
+This is your root node.
+Starting from the root, set a node's left child to itself, and sets its right child's value to a sum of itself and the previous left child's value (i.e, the sibling node's value).

 #### GPU: Thrust Scan

+This scan is fairly simple to implement, as thrust::scan is a built-in function in the Thrust library.

 #### GPU: Stream Compaction

+On the GPU, stream compaction consists of the following steps:
+1.
 ## Output Example

 The following is an example of the output for N = 2^20